pafmon/ks-api/README.md

 # KS-API

 ## Overview
-This is a Knapsack API for stress analysis and benchmarking
+This is a Knapsack API for stress analysis and benchmarking.

 This server was scaffolded with [oas-wizard](https://github.com/pafmon/oas-wizard), [oas-tools](https://github.com/isa-group/oas-tools) and [oas-generator](https://github.com/isa-group/oas-generator)

 The Knapsack implementation is taken from: http://github.com/devfacet/knapsack

 ### Running the server

-To run the server, run:
+To run the server, just use:

 ```
 npm start